brian-nunez/adorable-avatars-go/README.md

 GET /random
 ```

-This endpoint will return a random avatar.
+This endpoint will return a random avatar image (PNG format) with a 400x400 size.

 ### Get a list of available `eyes`, `noses`, and `mouths`